ISTASTrack: Bridging ANN and SNN via ISTA Adapter for RGB-Event Tracking: Methodology

 \subsubsection{ANN Backbone}

-For the RGB branch, we utilize vision transformer (ViT) backbone from OSTrack \cite{ye_joint_2022}.
+For the RGB branch, we utilize the vision transformer (ViT) backbone consisting of 12 encoder layers from OSTrack \cite{ye_joint_2022}.
 The RGB template and search images are first transformed into patch embeddings separately, followed by the addition of learnable positional encodings.
-The resulting tokens are concatenated as $\bm x^{I} \in \mathbb{R}^{N \times D}$, where $N$ denotes the total number of tokens and $D$ is the embedding dimension.
-These tokens are subsequently processed by a stack of transformer encoder blocks, each consisting of a multi-head self-attention (MSA) module and a multi-layer perceptron (MLP) module, along with layer normalization and residual connections to enhance training stability.
-During training, we employ a pretrained model consisting of 12 encoder layers.
+The resulting tokens are concatenated to form $\bm x^{I} \in \mathbb{R}^{M \times N}$, where $M$ denotes the embedding dimension and $N$ is the total number of tokens.
+These tokens are subsequently processed by a stack of transformer encoder blocks.
+Each encoder consists of a multi-head self-attention (MSA) module and a multi-layer perceptron (MLP) module, along with layer normalization and residual connections to enhance training stability.